Police cars burn, windows shatter as protests roil New York

 “What we’re seeing is people coming in from outside, a lot of them are purporting to speak about the issues of communities of color, but a lot of them are not from communities of color,” de Blasio said on the local cable news station NY1.

 Elsewhere in the state, the mayor in Rochester declared a state of emergency and a 9 p.m. curfew after demonstrators destroyed police cars, setting one on fire, and officers responded with tear gas canisters.
-In Buffalo, numerous storefronts had their windows smashed.
 Albany police used tear gas and rode horses in efforts to quell demonstrators throwing objects.
+In Buffalo, numerous storefronts had their windows smashed and a person tried to start a fire in City Hall.

 The protests in each city were all held in defiance of a statewide ban on gatherings imposed to stop the spread of the coronavirus.